Vince Barnett: Practical jokes

 A 1932 newspaper report noted that "Barnett for years [was] known in Hollywood as the 'professional ribber' -- appearing at banquets and parties as a paid 'insulter.'"
 He would insult the guests in a thick German accent, spill the soup, and drop the trays—all to the great delight of hosts who enjoyed watching their friends squirm and mutter "Who hired that jerk?"
 Wrote author Ephraim Katz, "Among the celebrated 'victims' of his practical jokes were President Franklin D. Roosevelt, Winston Churchill, George Bernard Shaw, Henry Ford, and Charles Lindbergh."

 During the transition from silent films to sound, an employee at Metro-Goldwyn-Mayer hired Barnett to prank Louis B. Mayer.
-He impersonated a sound expert and went to a sound-stage under construction with Mayer, criticizing the construction and using double-talk to confuse him.
-He ended his evaluation by proclaiming the whole soundstage needed to be torn down, and Mayer was about to order it done before his co-workers revealed the prank.
-David Niven, in his 1975 memoir, recalled Barnett posing as an important German director at a testimonial banquet for Samuel Goldwyn.
-Barnett gave the guest of honor an uncomfortable time, announcing that Goldwyn hired actress Anna Sten only because he "wanted to get into her bloomers."
+He impersonated a sound expert and went with Mayer to a soundstage being built, criticizing the construction and using double-talk to confuse him.
+He ended his evaluation by proclaiming that the whole soundstage needed to be torn down, and Mayer was about to order it done before his co-workers revealed the prank.
+David Niven, in his 1975 memoir, recalled Barnett posing as an important German director at a banquet attended by Samuel Goldwyn.
+Barnett gave Goldwyn an uncomfortable time: "With a heavy German accent, he said that he was a little surprised that Goldwyn had been invited to meet him because he considered him to be the least talented filmmaker in the United States, [and] the only reason he had brought the Russian actress Anna Sten out to Hollywood was because he wanted to get into her bloomers."